davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### <a name="language-types-date"></a>Date
 The `Date` object allows you to create the equivalent of the C# `DateTime`s.
 Given the constant problems we have experienced with dates, times, time zones and cultures, even in more sophisticated languages and frameworks, we will not over-elaborate, just highlight its existence.
+You can read about it more at the links below:

 [w3schools - JavaScriptDate Reference](http://www.w3schools.com/jsref/jsref_obj_date.asp)